imrinahru/my-site-fresh/content/03_Events/Linux Foundation Japan RUG.md

 That’s what I’m working toward.
 So where to begin?

-I appreciated the practical advice [[#🌱 Join the GenAI Commons Community]]shared by speakers at the event, and conversation with [Leonard](https://www.linkedin.com/in/randomfoo/) afterward helped clarify a few things:
+I appreciated the practical advice [[#Join the GenAI Commons Community]] shared by the speakers at the event, and conversation with [Leonard](https://www.linkedin.com/in/randomfoo/) afterward helped clarify a few things:

 - Usability is a major bottleneck in open-source.
 Designers and non-technical users have a real role to play in making tools more accessible.

-- Regulation has its place, but real products, stories, and live demos often change minds more effectively.
+- Regulation is important, but real products, stories, and live demos often change minds more effectively.

 - As AI-native computing and composite-AI systems take shape, design can help make them transparent and usable—not just to developers, but to everyone.
 Without that, A2A-style architectures risk becoming black boxes layered on top of black boxes that distance people from the technology.